huzaifa21-glitch/VPT-assessment/README.md

 - This app only accepts `SUPER_ADMIN` logins — if a field worker's credentials are used, the login is rejected client-side with a clear message (the backend would reject their token on every admin endpoint anyway; this just gives a nicer message before that happens).
-- Storing tokens in `localStorage` is the simple choice for this assessment; it's readable by any script on the page (XSS risk) — an httpOnly cookie would be more robust in production, at the cost of more backend/CORS setup.
-Noted here rather than silently picked.

 ## Setup